coleifer/peewee/docs/peewee/querying.rst

 Joining
 ^^^^^^^

 You can join on tables related to one another by :py:class:`ForeignKeyField`.
-The :py:meth:`~SelectQuery.join` method acts on the :py:class:`Model` that is the current "query context".
+The :py:meth:`~Query.join` method acts on the :py:class:`Model` that is the current "query context".
 This is either: